OtakuSky/D11_Sample_Structure/README.md

-**main_app.py :** This is the only file that we will run, it is supposed to use scripts from src to function.

-**folder - data_dump :** use this to dump any intermediate data.

-**folder - data_processing :** Any scripts which will handle data related operations needs to be here.

------- data_download.py : all the data which is being used for the project should be downloaded only using this script.

------- feature_engineering.py : any type of data manipulation/feature engineering should be done within this script.
+Project Repository Structure
+This repository is organized to streamline data processing, modeling, and UI integration for the project.
+Below is an overview of each folder and its purpose.

+File to Run
+main_app.py: The main entry point for running the project.
+This script leverages various modules from the src directory to function.
+Folder Structure
+📂 data_dump
+This folder is used for storing any intermediate data generated during processing.

+📂 data_processing
+Contains scripts that handle data-related operations, including downloading, processing, and feature engineering.

+data_download.py: Download all project data using this script.
+All raw data sources are processed here before further use.

+feature_engineering.py: Handles all data manipulation and feature engineering for the project.

------- add any other script if needed related to data
+(Feel free to add additional scripts here if needed for data processing)

+📂 final_data
-**folder - final_data :** use this as data store for your ultimate data which will be used in model for training.
-All the custom datasets generated through Model UI would also go here.
+Stores the final datasets to be used for model training.
+All custom datasets generated through the Model UI are stored here.

-**folder - model :** modeling scripts here
+📂 model
+Holds all modeling-related scripts, including training and prediction modules.

------- train_model.py : file used to train model
+train_model.py: Script to train models.

------- predict_model.py : should read the model trained by train_model.py and predict on required duration
+predict_model.py: Reads the trained model from train_model.py and performs predictions on the specified dataset.

------- add any other script if needed related to model
+(Add additional model-related scripts if required)

+📂 model_artifacts
-**folder - model_artifacts :** Use this to store models using train_model.py.
-It will have only one pretrained model which will be used in Product UI.
-Rest of the models would be generated through Model UI by the evaluator.
+This folder stores models trained by train_model.py.
+Only a single pre-trained model (used by Product UI) will be retained here.
+Models generated through the Model UI by the evaluator will also be stored here.

-**folder - raw_data :** Output of data_download.py
+📂 raw_data
+Stores downloaded raw data, structured into subfolders:

------- folder cricksheet_data : it is downloaded raw data from cricksheet only
+cricksheet_data: Contains raw data downloaded exclusively from Cricksheet.

------- folder Additional_data : it is downloaded raw data from other sources if any
+Additional_data: Stores raw data from other sources, if applicable.

-**folder - UI:** Files related to UI would go here
+📂 UI
+This folder contains all files related to the user interface.

+📂 rest
-**folder - rest:** Use this if you have any other requirements besides mentioned above
+Use this folder for any requirements not covered by the above categories.